stoplightio/formtron/docs/FormtronSchema.md

 For instance, you can implement a generic `array` component (such as the one in `formtron/components/ArrayInput`) that includes UI for appending, inserting, and deleting items from a list.
 It uses an additional schema property - `items` - to hold a subschema that is used to render each item.
-The `default` schema property is used when inserting new items.
+The `default` schema property is needed so that newly created items have a valid initial value.

 Here's an example.